followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/15 Configure Item Labels/05 Location and Alignment/05 Align Labels Relatively to Editors.md

         });
     });

-If the label is located at the top of the editor, it can be aligned relatively to the editor in the horizontal direction using the **label**.[alignment](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#alignment) option.
+If the label is above the editor, it can be aligned horizontally in relation to the editor using the **label**.[alignment](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#alignment) option.

     <!--JavaScript-->
     $(function() {